jravz/saga_orchestrator/Readme.md

 ![workflow](images/flow_chart.png)

 1. Create a child class inheriting from Saga::StateEngine
 2. Add a function state_registration within the child class as below to setup all the states as below.
-Use register_states features to register various states.
+Use register_states features to register various states. (sample code below)

 	   def state_registration